rick-liyue-huang/ProjectOne-Angular2/docs/about.md

 run `npm i --save-dev @types/jquery @types/bootstrap` to install the types file, which let typescript to recognize jquery and bootstrap.

+#### Create the different components

 run 'ng g component navbar' to create the component of 'src/app/navbar', as well as the 'footer', 'search', 'carousel', 'starts', 'product'

-here, we will find the some components imported in the 'app.module.ts'
+here, we will find the some components imported in the 'app.module.ts'.

+At last, arrange the upon components to 'app.component.html' template file.

+create the contents in upon different components.